TRUE LOVE WAITS

 The inner solar system has been translated into music and it sounds like….Radiohead?

-The orbital motion of the solar system’s terrestrial planets are converted into music by bringing their orbital frequencies into the human hearing range and playing the resulting notes on a piano once per orbit.
-In an impressive and depressive cosmic coincidence, it appears that our solar system is attempting to play True Love Waits, Radiohead’s saddest song.
-To help it out, we enlist singer-songwriter Thom Gill to cover the vocals and choose real asteroids that naturally produce the required bass notes.
+The orbital motion of the solar system’s terrestrial planets are converted into musical pitches and rhythms and in an impressive and depressive cosmic coincidence, it appears that they’re attempting to play True Love Waits, Radiohead’s saddest song.
+To help them out, we enlist singer-songwriter Thom Gill to cover the vocals and choose real asteroids that naturally provide the required bass notes.
 The entire swarming asteroid belt produces the deep drone that begins and ends this gloomy cosmic dance.

 If the planets were all orbiting about 8 billion times faster than they are, they would produce pitches that could be heard by human ears (provided there was some kind of medium for the sound to travel through!).
 To begin, we play the pitches of Mercury, Venus, Earth, and Mars on the closest piano note once per orbit.
 With Mars playing a C, the other terrestrial planets fill out the same empty Cmaj7 chord that begins True Love Waits and with a similar haunting rhythm.